alanseed/cml_rain/README.md

 Each link is saved as the "links" colletion in the "cml" data base.
 The collection is a set geoJSON documents, each with a unique link_id string.
 The mid-point of the link is used as the location index for spatial searches from MongoDB.

+TO DO
+link_id is an integer, need to make a change to the load_nl_data.py to make this a string

 ```python

 {